JuliaDiff/HyperDualNumbers.jl/README.md

 # HyperDualNumbers

-This Julia implementation is directly based on the C++ implementation by Jeffrey Fike of Stanford University, department of Aeronautics and Astronautics.
-See also:
+This Julia implementation is directly based on the C++ implementation by Jeffrey Fike and Juan Alonso, both of Stanford University, department of Aeronautics and Astronautics and is described in the paper:

 [The Development of Hyper-Dual Numbers for Exact Second Derivative Calculations](https://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf)

 The Julia package is structured similar to the DualNumbers package, which aims for complete support for `HyperDual` types for numerical functions within Julia's `Base`.
 Currently, basic mathematical operations and trigonometric functions are supported.

 The following functions are specific to hyperdual numbers:
+* `Hyper`,
+* `Hyper256`,
+* `Hyper128`,
 * `hyper`,
 * `hyper256`,
 * `hyper128`,